Tediore/audioflow2mqtt/README.md

 ```
 docker run --name audioflow2mqtt \
 -v /path/to/config.yaml:/config.yaml \
---network host \ # only required if devices is not set in config.yaml
+--network host \ # only required if devices option is not set in config.yaml
 tediore/audioflow2mqtt:stable
 ```